-Who’s eligible to participate in DBSA Peer Specialist Training?
+Who is eligible to participate in DBSA’s Peer Specialist Course?

 Can family members or friends participate?

-Can people in recovery from substance use disorder participate?
+Can people in recovery from substance use conditions/disorder (SUD) participate?

-Our curriculum focuses broadly on recovery principles and skills and can be beneficial for people in recovery from both mental health conditions and substance use conditions.
+Our curriculum focuses broadly on recovery principles and skills and can be beneficial for people in recovery.

 Is this a national certification?

-There is currently no national certification for peer specialists.
-Peer specialist training and certification requirements are determined on a state-by-state basis.
+There is currently no national certification for Peer Specialists.
+Training and certification requirements are determined on a state-by-state basis.
 Our training is rooted in peer competencies from SAMHSA and the Veterans Health Administration.

 Does this training course meet my state training and certification requirements?

-Each individual state sets its own peer specialist training and certification standards, and many states do accept DBSA Peer Specialist Course as part of their training requirements, but receiving DBSA’s course certificate is just the first step in becoming a state-credentialed Peer Specialist.
-Please check applicable requirements with your state certification body, office of consumer affairs, or service delivery system before making the decision to participate in a DBSA Peer Specialist training course.
+Each individual state sets its own peer specialist training and certification standards.
+Many states do accept the DBSA Peer Specialist Course as part of their training requirements, but receiving DBSA’s course certificate is just the first step in becoming a state-credentialed Peer Specialist.
+Please check applicable requirements with your state certification body, office of consumer affairs, or service delivery system before making the decision to participate in the DBSA Peer Specialist Course.

-Does successful completion of this training course meet qualifications for VA peer support positions?
+Does successful completion of this training course meet the qualifications for VHA peer specialist positions?

-Does participating in this course make me eligible for a job?
+Does participating in this course make me eligible for a paid position?

-Many individuals have increased their skills and marketability by successfully completing a DBSA Peer Specialist training course.
+Many individuals have increased their skills and marketability by successfully completing the DBSA Peer Specialist Course.
 However, participating in the course does not guarantee employment or a volunteer position as a Peer Specialist.
 Nor does successfully completing the course fulfill all of a state’s additional requirements for a state credential.
 DBSA’s training is part of that overall process, and it is up to the student to check with their unique state’s requirements.